 Chihuahuas are known to be a very protective and possessive breed.
 Thus, Chihuahuas and Chihuahua puppies tend to cry on occasion.
 Chihuahua crying is typically not a cause for alarm, Chihuahuas will cry as puppies from fear of not having their mother nearby or because of things like allergies or needing to go to the bathroom.

-Your baby Chihuahua may simply just need some attention to feel all better, but just to be sure keep reading as there are other reasons why your new adorable Chihuahua may be crying, which could save you from getting forcefully bitten by an emotional Chihuahua.
+Sometimes, crying is accompanied by shaking.
+In this article, we’ll go over exactly why your Chihuahua puppies are crying, identify what’s causing them to cry, and what to do about it.
+Your baby Chihuahua may simply just need some attention to feel all better, but just to be sure keep reading as there are other reasons why your new adorable Chihuahua may be crying.

 Why Do Chihuahuas Cry?

 Like most dogs, Chihuahuas cry for a number of reasons, some of which are more serious than others.
 Chihuahuas, in particular, are known to be an anxious breed making them more prone to emotional reactions.